 Fentanyl may also be replaced with another opioid drug that stays in the body longer and is less potent, such as methadone or buprenorphine.
 Medications like the blood pressure drug clonidine (Catapres) are sometimes used off-label to control opioid cravings and minimize some of the hyperactivity of the central nervous system functions during withdrawal.
 The FDA has recently approved a new medication for opioid withdrawal, lofexidine (Lucemyra), that the National Institute on Drug Abuse (NIDA) explains can alleviate withdrawal symptoms.

-During medical detox, vital signs can be continuously monitored, and medications can be managed to ensure safety and physical stability.
+During medical detox, vital signs can be continuously monitored, and medications can be managed to ensure the safety and physical stability.
 Mood stabilizers, sleep aids, nonsteroidal pain medications, and medications to address stomach and gastrointestinal issues can all target certain symptoms of fentanyl patch withdrawal.
 Co-occurring mental health and medical issues can also be addressed.

 Medical detox provides a stable and calm environment, which can allow the brain to recover and healing to begin.
 Emotional support is a key part of this process.
 Mental health providers give ongoing encouragement as well as tools for combating stress and preventing relapse.
 Through medical detox, a person can become physically stable, readying them to move into a treatment program that can provide further emotional support and skills for recovery.